kubedb/docs/docs/guides/postgres/update-version/versionupgrading/index.md

 pg-update                    UpdateVersion   Successful   3m57s
 ```

 We can see from the above output that the `PostgresOpsRequest` has succeeded.
-If we describe the `PostgresOpsRequest`, we shall see that the `Postgres`, `StatefulSet`, and its `Pod` have updated with a new image.
+If we describe the `PostgresOpsRequest`, we shall see that the `Postgres`, `PetSet`, and its `Pod` have updated with a new image.

 ```bash
 $ kubectl describe PostgresOpsRequest -n demo pg-update